Scope of the Journal

-Kindly send the final and checked source and PDF files of your paper to [email protected].
+Kindly send the final and checked source and PDF files of your paper to [email protected] or [email protected].
 You should make sure that the WORD and the PDF files are identical and correct and that only one version of your paper is sent.
 Please note that we do not need the printed paper.

 Where appropriate, the paper should be organised into the following sections: Abstract, Introduction, Objectives, Methods, Results, Discussion, Conclusions, Acknowledgments and References.
 Apart from the main headings, subheadings should be used and may be numbered.

 Please use the commands \label and \ref for crossreferences and the commands \bibitem and \citefor references to the bibliography, to enable us to create hyperlinks at these places.